-Thunderbird Fiesta Casino - Benavides S.A. and "a certain Peruvian individual" (File with /CPC-INDECOPI): This case has its roots as far back as June, 2012.
-From that period June 2012 to January of 2017 the matter remained dormant.
-By way of background a certain Peruvian individual (whose name shall not be disclosed due to privacy reasons, hereinafter referred to as the "Peruvian Individual" Thunderbird Fiesta Casino Benavides, S.A. (hereinafter referred to as "Fiesta") violated certain consumer protection laws.
+Thunderbird Fiesta Casino Benavides S.A. and "a certain Peruvian individual" (File with /CPC-INDECOPI): This case has its roots as far back as June, 2012.
+From that period June 2012 to January of 2017 the matter remained dormant (the proceeding was suspended).
+By way of background a certain Peruvian individual (whose name shall not be disclosed due to privacy reasons, hereinafter referred to as the "Peruvian Individual") clained that, Thunderbird Fiesta Casino Benavides, S.A. (hereinafter referred to as "Fiesta") violated certain consumer protection laws.
 This Peruvian individual filed a claim before the National Institute for the Defense of Free Competition and the Protection of Intellectual Property "INDECOPI".
 At that time in 2012 Fiesta itself initiated a criminal complaint against the Peruvian individual for alleged indiscretions.
-Following several years of dormancy from 2012 until January 2017 the administrative procedure was re-initiated when the Peruvian authorities decided that the criminal complaint against the Peruvian individual was to be dismissed.
+Following several years of dormancy from 2012 until January 2017 (whereby the proceeding was suspended until there was a final decision regarding the criminal complaint) the suspension of the administrative procedure was lifted when the Peruvian authorities decided that the criminal complaint against the Peruvian individual was to be dismissed.
 Fiesta intends to defend its position and is informed and believes that if any sanctions are imposed, the same should not be material.

 b.
-Costa Rica tax controversy
+Costa Rica tax controversies